Channel Merge

 - Wire a single channel into R and leave G/B/A on defaults to view that channel as a red-on-black RGBA image.

-- Build a normal map by wiring three different processed channels into R, G, B with A defaulted to 255.
+- Assemble a normal map from externally processed channels by wiring them into R, G, B with A defaulted to 255.
+To generate a normal map from a height map, use the dedicated Normal Map node instead.

 - Use Custom fill with a specific value (e.g. 128) to set a channel to a fixed neutral instead of pure black or white.